MayCXC/Complexity/README.md

 ### Reset Condition
 All four pictures are removed.

+## led-piezo-light-lock
+This program lights six NeoPixel LEDs inside wax candles when a player blows on a piezo sensor positioned behind their wick.
+When all six candles are blown on in the right order, it activates a relay.
+In the room, this relay opens a secret door.
+Blowing the candles on in the wrong order or taking too long to finish resets the puzzle.
+For safety, the relay is not reactivated on until the next power cycle.

+## Win Condition
+Candles are blown on in order.
+By order from 0 to 5 left to right:
+`2 4 1 0 3 5`

+## Reset Condition
+Players take too long to blow out the next candle.

 ## quad-spi-rfid-lock and quad-uart-rfid-lock
 This program tries to read four rfid tag IDs and check if they are in a certain order.
 Reading the rfid tags never worked reliably enough to use these in a puzzle.

 ## Hardware Performance
 ### SPI RFID Readers, High Frequency RFID Tags